zanderhavgaard/faas-benchmarker/readme.md

 Experiments use the Benchmarker python application.
 Experiment scripts instantiate a Benchmarker object that handles translating and interfacing with all of the other components.
-Chief amoung these are the 'providers' that implement the AbstractProvider class.
+Chief among these are the 'providers' that implement the AbstractProvider class.
 The providers thus provide the platform specific implementations of `invoke_function` and `invoke_function_concurrently`, the Benchmarker then dispatches method calls to the correct provider based on how the Benchmarker is configured.
 The benchmarker and experiment code is packaged and distributed as a docker image: [faasbencmarker/client](https://hub.docker.com/u/faasbenchmarker) which is used by the client servers when running experiments.
 All docker images are currently being built by a circleci pipeline, and distributed through docker hub.